ThibArg/nuxeo-video-tools/README.md

 ===========================

 # WARNING WARNING WARNING

-Since 2015-09-23, this plug-in has been forekd to https://github.com/nuxeo-sandbox/nuxeo-video-tools and will be maintained there.
+Since 2015-09-23, this plug-in has been forked to https://github.com/nuxeo-sandbox/nuxeo-video-tools and will be maintained there.
 No update will be done here
 ===========================

 This plug-in adds tools for handling videos: Slice, Merge, Extract ClosedCaptions